This is a post out of the 31 Days of Morning Circles. You can find the main page for this series here.

 Rebus stories or poems are texts where some words are represented by pictures.
-The texts are often sight words/phrases.
-The image helps the child “read” without having to decipher words that are often beyond his developmental level.
+The texts are often sight words/phrases.* The image helps the child “read” without having to decode words that are often beyond their developmental level.

 Here is a quick activity you can adapt to any theme or topic.

-Use the words “I like” and follow it by symbols, words, or phrases that help your child build vocabulary within a theme.
+Use the words “I like” and follow them with symbols, words, or phrases that help the learner build vocabulary within a theme.
 I make a point of using images that appear in other parts of our curriculum, such as in song choice cards.
 This way, my son immediately makes connections between the images and words.

-- use beginner phrases such as: “I am _____” (followed by feelings), “I will _____” (followed by ADLs or activities you will do that week), “I saw _____” (followed by photos of things your child saw on an outing)—create a separate folder for each
+- Use beginner phrases such as: “I am _____” (followed by feelings), “I will _____” (followed by ADLs or activities you will do that week), “I saw _____” (followed by photos of things the child saw on an outing)—create a separate folder for each

-How can you include rebus texts in your morning circle?
+How can you include rebus texts in your morning gathering?